How to implement Facebook Places pages for my network of points of sale?

 If it's the first time you've imported points of sale and if your main page indicates a postal address, you will be invited to delete this address from your page.
 For retail brands, the main Facebook page must be the 'parent' page of the Places pages (the 'child' pages).

 Local pages can be partially renamed.
-By default, they bear the name of the main page supplemented by a description of the location: [City] or [Address] + [City] if several points of sale are in the same city.
+By default, they carry the main page name followed by a location description: [City] or [Address] + [City] if multiple points of sale are in the same city.

 7. You can modify your brand's establishments by clicking on the pencil icon.

-8. Define the visibility options for your content and points of sale on Facebook via the Settings tab.
+8. Define the visibility options for your content and your points of sale on Facebook via the Settings.

-Local Content allows you to enable or disable the automatic duplication of publications from the main Facebook page to the location pages.
+Local Content allows you to enable or disable the automatic duplication of posts from the main Facebook page to location pages.

-Locations Tab allows you to allow or not allow visitors to your local pages to see other establishments of your brand nearby.
-If you check Do not allow, the map and Places menu will not appear (see next point).
+Locations Tab allows you to enable or disable visitors of your local pages to see the other establishments of your brand nearby.
+If you check Do not allow, the map and the Locations menu will not appear (see next point).

 9. Users can now access Places on your main page menu and find your establishments on a map!

-In addition, here is a tutorial that explains how to claim the Facebook page of your establishment.
+Additionally, here is a tutorial that explains how to claim your establishment's Facebook page.

 Facebook local pages: What are the benefits?
 What are the implications for headquarters and on the ground?

-There are benefits to be gained from Places pages for both consumers and retail brands.
-On the one hand, these local pages allow users to access practical information, view customer reviews, and communicate directly with the point of sale (Facebook Messenger, Click to Call…).
-On the other hand, they offer your business better local visibility and enable you to develop proximity between local teams and customers by disseminating specific content on establishment pages.
+There are benefits to be gained from Location pages both for consumers and for retail brands.
+On one side these local pages allow users to access practical information, view customer reviews and communicate directly with the point of sale (Facebook Messenger, Click to Call…).
+On the other hand, they provide your business with better local visibility and allow developing proximity between local teams and customers by sharing specific content on the establishment pages.

-However, the implementation of Facebook Places pages requires human and financial resources proportional to the size of your network of points of sale.
+Despite everything, the implementation of Facebook Places pages requires human and financial resources proportional to the size of your network of sales points.
 You must take into account training issues, integration (community managers must collaborate with local establishments), accountability, etc.

 [th-button text="Download the e-book" href="/wp-content/uploads/2021/03/EN-Guide-to-local-listing.pdf"]